 The Pacific Northwest-inspired tacos at ¿Por Qué No? are loaded with local, seasonal and sustainable ingredients.
-Carefully crafted creations include barbacoa beef braised in banana leaves and crispy calamari with chipotle crema.
+Carefully crafted creations include barbacoa beef braised in banana leaves and spicy sautéed shrimp with crema and salsa.
 Don’t miss the made-to-order guacamole and pints of fruity sangria.

-Vegetarians make a beeline to El Nutri-Taco, where meatless fixings include chipotle soy curls, tempeh, soyrizo, Beyond Meat chicken and even baked potatoes.
+Vegetarians make a beeline for El Nutri-Taco, where meatless fixings include chipotle soy curls, tempeh, soyrizo, Beyond Meat chicken and even baked potatoes.
 The accommodating shop also offers dairy-free sour cream and cheese for the vegan crowd, and chicken and pork for determined carnivores.
 And for the vegan crowd, look no further than Mis Tacones, slinging 100% vegan, authentic Mexican cuisine.
 Try their papas nachos with a choice of seitan protein, and marvel at their mastery of plant-based cheese.

 Hidden gem Angel Food & Fun serves delicious, affordable Yucatecan fare to in-the-know locals.
-Their signature cochinita taco centers on juicy stewed pork, seasoned with achiote paste and bitter orange and bursting with rich, tart, tropical flavor.
+Their signature cochinita (little pig) taco centers on juicy stewed pork seasoned with achiote paste and bitter orange and bursting with rich, tart, tropical flavor.

 In the Cully neighborhood, Nico’s Cantina serves up classic tacos like shrimp, carne asada and nopales on locally-made Three Sister’s Nixtamal tortillas.
 Inside the restaurant, you’ll find ample family seating and a beautiful bar which you can access from their expertly landscaped outdoor patio.
 On weekends, bring your dancing shoes as the cantina erupts with live music and dance nights.